 By Charlotte Hubbard

-Like many females, I have trouble keeping warm.
+Like many women, I have trouble keeping warm.
 I also live in Michigan, where most people have trouble keeping warm at least a few months out of the year.

 I have successfully overwintered since then, and I think ventilation was a key missing ingredient.